ascendtech/simplerest/README.md

 }
 ```

-### Build code to generate client implementions using annotation processing.
+### Build code to generate client implementions using annotation processing
 From ToDoServiceClient a class ToDoServiceClientSimpleRest will be generated.

-### Create service.
+### Create service
 Service can be made static in a singleton class and shared
 ```java
 String baseUrl = DomGlobal.window.location.protocol + "//" + DomGlobal.window.location.host;
 ToDoServiceClient todoServiceClient = new ToDoServiceClientSimpleRest(baseUrl);